 The only dislike I have is the amount of paperwork that is required for documentation for insurance regulations.
 However, I do understand that they have a business to run and want to ensure proper care is rendered for their clients.

 Q: Do you feel that the role of PTs has changed over recent years?

 A: Yes.
 It has changed because PTs are improving their abilities to educate the general population on what PT has to offer.
 With increased awareness, patients are able to avoid unnecessary surgery or invasive procedures.
 With earlier intervention, patients are able to return to pre-injury levels of function faster.

 Q: What do you feel is of the greatest concern to PTs today?

 A: As a private practice owner, the greatest concerns to PTs today are insurance regulations without fair pay.
 Increased reporting is required without allowing for increased reimbursement to account for the time required to complete all paperwork wanted.
 The price for PT education is rising but the reimbursement for services rendered is stagnant at best.
 It makes it more difficult to compete with larger groups, which is why it is important for physical therapists to be united to ensure we have the option to be in private practice if desired.

 Q: What is the most rewarding part of your job?

 Q: What is the most important thing you've learned over the course of your career?

-Q: What advice do you have for others thinking of entering respiratory management?
+Q: What advice do you have for others?

-Q: How has working in management allowed you to grow professionally?
+Q: How has working as a physical therapist allowed you to grow professionally?

 comments powered by Disqus